-Moreover, they are a family-run concern, so their levels of friendliness, personalisation of services and traveller support is several notches higher than what a more impersonal agency could provide.
+Moreover, they are a family-run concern, so their levels of friendliness, personalization of services, and traveler support are several notches higher than what a more impersonal agency could provide.

 I would highly recommend Astoria Travel not just for booking tickets, tours, and hotels, but for help and advice in planning your holiday as well.
 He graduated from a University in South Africa, his English is excellent and he is highly knowledgeable and courteous.

 (Visit the excellent blog site, read the description and comments)

-If you wish to see the major sights of mainland Ancient Greece including UNESCO listed ancient site of Mycenae, Epidaurus, Olympia, Delphi and Meteora monasteries, then I recommend you to join a 4 Day Classical Greece Tour.
+If you wish to see the major sights of mainland Ancient Greece including UNESCO-listed ancient sites of Mycenae, Epidaurus, Olympia, Delphi, and Meteora monasteries, then I recommend you to join a 4 Day Classical Greece Tour.

 The tour departs from Athens and returns to Athens.

 However, I did not book through their website.
 I booked it through ASTORIA TRAVEL http://www.astoria.gr/price-tours-classical-4day.html that can be contacted at firstname.lastname@example.org.
 I e-mailed Mr. Kosta and since I booked the tour through him in 4-star hotels, I got a free arrival transfer offer to my hotel.
 Actually, Kosta himself came to the airport and took us to the hotel.

 After browsing through the web, I found that Astoria Travel offers the cheapest tour packages in Athens.
-Initially I was quite skeptical.
+Initially, I was quite skeptical.
 How can this tour agent offer such a low price (20% cheaper) compared to the travel company’s price?
 Is this a scam?
 Well, believe it!
-I even book my first two night in Athens at Hotel Arethusa (very near Syntagma Square) at a very cheap price through Astoria Travel.
+I even book my first two nights in Athens at Hotel Arethusa (very near Syntagma Square) at a very cheap price through Astoria Travel.

 After checking in the hotel, you can actually explore the town of Kalampaka and don’t miss the 9th-century church at Kalampaka.
 The church is about 15 minutes walk from the hotel.